Golf - Tom Watson steers Ryu to the top, teaches her salty English

-OLYMPIA FIELDS, Illinois Tom Watson has provided valuable assistance to Ryu So-yeon in the South Korean’s rise to the women's world number one ranking, although he is not the eight-times major winner.
+OLYMPIA FIELDS, Illinois (Reuters) - Tom Watson has provided valuable assistance to Ryu So-yeon in the South Korean’s rise to the women's world number one ranking, although he is not the eight-times major winner.

 Watson is Ryu’s Australian caddie, and his name is no coincidence.
 His father, a huge fan of the Tom Watson, named his son after the American great.